OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/extension_plugin.rst

     Source Languages: C, FORTRAN 77, Fortran 90/95 (newer Fortran can also be wrapped, but not all features are supported) Documentation: http://cens.ioc.ee/projects/f2py2e/usersguide/index.html

 F2PY automates the process of generating a library that contains Fortran functions callable from Python as well as an interface into exposed common blocks and Fortran 90/95 module data.
 Additionally, F2PY handles the conversion of inputs and output between their representative Python and Fortran types,  particularly with arrays, which are converted into NumPy's numerical arrays on the Python side.
-The most attractive feature of F2PY is its simplicity--it can be quickly learned and used without understanding the details under the hood.
+The most attractive feature of F2PY is its simplicity -- it can be learned quickly and used without understanding the details under the hood.

 While F2PY was developed for use with Fortran, it can also wrap C functions with almost as much ease.
 An example of wrapping a C function with F2PY can be found in :ref:`Wrapping-an-External-Module-Using-F2PY`